What Is USCIB?

-- An active membership base of some 300 multinational companies, law firms and business associations
+- Active membership base with leading US multinational companies, law firms, and sectoral business associations.

-- Provides unparalleled access to international policy makers and regulatory authorities
+- Unparalleled access to international policy makers and regulatory authorities.

-- Serves as a contact point in the United States for the ICC’s multi-faceted dispute resolution services and, through its Arbitration Committee, promotes ICC dispute resolution as an expeditious and economical means of settling disputes.
+- Contact point in the US for the ICC’s multi-faceted dispute resolution services and, through our Arbitration Committee, promotes ICC dispute resolution as an expeditious and economical means of settling disputes.

 Our Unique Role